ericfortis/web-animations/README.md

-# Web Animation Examples for Learning Web Frontend
+# Web Animation Examples

-The examples are in plain JavaScript, CSS, HTML, and SVG.
+Learn web frontend animation from the ground up.
+All the examples are in plain JavaScript, CSS, HTML, and SVG.

 ## [Live Demo](https://ericfortis.github.io/web-animations/)